How did we land our first house sitting job? The truth is with great advice from experienced sitters and lots of research and planning.

-Now we find ourselves merely weeks away from our first ever place where we shall be looking after all manner of beasts (dogs, pigeons, bees and alpacas) for two months in the wonderful region in Italy known as Tuscany.
+Now we find ourselves merely weeks away from our first-ever place where we shall be looking after all manner of beasts (dogs, pigeons, bees and alpacas) for two months in the wonderful region in Italy known as Tuscany.

 Final Advice – Is house sitting worth it?

-House sitting is fantastic exchange between homeowners and travellers or retirees who want a real cultural experience, or remote living and pets to look after.
+House sitting is a fantastic exchange between homeowners and travellers or retirees who want a real cultural experience, or remote living and pets to look after.

-This isn’t a paid job normally, it’s a way to live rent free if you do it full time, but you do it for the fulfilment and the experience not to mention it’s helping homeowners massively having people who give their time to making their home and pets their number one priority.
+This isn’t a paid job normally, it’s a way to live rent-free if you do it full time, but you do it for the fulfilment and the experience.
+Not to mention it’s helping homeowners massively having people who give their time to making their home and pets their number one priority.
 It’s also giving us the sitters a chance to live in unique places, meet new friends and look after pets.

 Finding tips on house and pet sitting

 Not only are there sites and services out there that you can use, but there is also a thriving social media community around, on things like Facebook.
 Here sitters can share thoughts, ideas, tips etc., but also some homeowners advertise and search for people outside of the main services on here.